slf188/RustLang/README.md

 # The Rust Programming Language
 In this repo I will review some of the most important concepts about the Rust Programming Language.
+I will review the whole book on this language, and develop the projects that are inside this book.

 The Rust Programming Language introduces and explains how rust can be used to develop software in a daily basis.
 It contains basic information about the cargo dependency manager and many other concepts too.